-Code of Practice 9 - Civil Investigation of Fraud
+Code of Practice 9 - Tax fraud investigation

-A Code of Practice 9 - COP 9 is generally considered to be among the most serious type of tax fraud investigation.
+A Code of Practice 9 or COP 9 is generally considered to be among the most serious type of tax fraud investigation.

 What is a Code of Practice 9 Investigation?